Hemant Bhagwani: Career

 December 2022, Hemant Bhagwani is all set to bring his style of Indian cuisine to Tribeca, New York at 78 Leonard Street, New York City - the former Tetsu.

 March 2023, Toronto celebrity chef Hemant Bhagwani opens Goa New York in the Big Apple.

 Bhagwani is the pioneer in establishing Canada's first Indian Omakase-style restaurant in Toronto, Canada - Bar Goa.
 Continuing the trend set by Goa Indian Farm Kitchen in North York and Goa New York, the St. Lawrence restaurant marks the third installment in a series inspired by Hemant Bhagwani’s travels in the Indian coastal state.
 Chef and restaurateur Hemant Bhagwani won his second Michelin Guide restaurant for the Bar Goa, Toronto location.

-Hemant Bhagwani is taking over Katha, an acclaimed modern Indian fine-dining restaurant on Preston Street, Ottawa, Ontario, Canada to bring a stunning new concept later in 2025.
+In 2025 Hemant Bhagwani opened EkBar restaurant on Preston Street, Ottawa, Ontario, Canada, at the location formerly occupied by Katha, an acclaimed modern Indian fine-dining establishment.

-After opening over 60 restaurants, chef Hemant Bhagwani is adding another jewel to his crown.
-Opening May 27, 2025 - ORO luxury dining brings bold global flavours and luxe vibes to Trinity Bellwoods, Toronto, Canada.
+After opening over 60 restaurants, chef Hemant Bhagwani is opening another on May 27, 2025.
+The new restaurant ORO intends to bring global flavors to Trinity Bellwoods, Toronto, Canada.

+In 2026, Bhagwani received the Leadership Award of Excellence from Restaurants Canada, recognizing his entrepreneurial leadership and sustained influence on the Canadian restaurant industry.
+The organization cited his development of more than 60 restaurant concepts across North America and his role in expanding the presence and diversity of South Asian cuisine within Canada’s culinary landscape.
+Bhagwani also received more nominations than any nominee in the history of Restaurants Canada’s Awards of Excellence, which the organization attributed to his reputation for building teams, developing talent and creating opportunities within the foodservice industry.